com-480-data-visualization/com-480-project-ecoroutes/README.md

 Concern over CO2 emissions has grown over the past few decades, and travel is a major contributor to this issue.
 With environmental sustainability becoming more and more important, it's essential for people to understand the impact of their travel choices.
 Motivated from the importance of sustainable travel, our main goal is to make it easier for everyone to see how choosing one mode of transport over another can make a big difference in terms of pollution.
 Making meaningful data visualizations can be extremely helpful in order to better explain and emphasize the benefits of choosing more environmentally friendly transportation options.
 Targeted at a broad audience ranging from everyday travelers to transport policy-makers, our project's goal is to promote a shift towards more sustainable travel practices.
 Using geographical details like departure and arrival countries, along with categorizing routes based on European regions, we aim to show specific areas where improvements in railway policies can significantly reduce CO2 emissions.

+We plan to achieve our goal with several possible visualizations, including for example:
+- An interactive map that allows the user to easily compare the CO2 emissions of several routes, both from pre-curated lists and a set chosen by the user
+- A heatmap of the destinations reachable from a given source within a certain time travel bound with their relative emissions
+- Smaller visualizations providing insights on which regions and countries are the most successful in green transportation policies

 ### Exploratory Data Analysis

 After scraping the data, our dataset comprises 5153 routes.
 Each route consists of the departure and arrival city, country, and region, as well as the train, car, and flight duration, CO2 emissions and energy resource consumption.
 Additionally, the dataset includes information on the ‘products’ for each type of travel connection, which represent the number of transfers a traveler must make during their journey.
 In the dataset, several routes didn’t have CO2 information, so we removed those from the dataset.